engrebecca/employee-directory/README.md

 ## Features
 * React is used to create the application and the user interface components
-    * There are separate components for the wrapper, jumbotron, container, header, and directory
+    * There are separate components for the wrapper, jumbotron, container, header, directory, filter, order field, and sort field
     * App.js is a stateful component that imports all the other components
     * Multiple useState hooks are utilized to access and update the state of the employee list, filter selection, sort field selection, and sort order selection
     * A useEffect hook is utilized to set the initial rendered employee list to the contents of the employees.json file
-    * The Context API is utilized to pass data from the EmployeeContext Provider to it's child, the Directory component, in order to render employee information.
+    * The Context API is utilized to pass data from Providers to their child Consumers.
+For example, the EmployeeContext provides to it's child, the Directory component, in order to render employee information.
 It passes the employee state and the ability to sort and filter employees.

 ## Built With